 So just like with humans, depending on the profession jewellery can be a hindrance or even a threat to its wearer so you will not find it on every card.
 There are plenty of aspects in the Witcher world that are threatening the life of its inhabitants – so why add vanity as another cause?

-The first thing which can be noticed by looking and dryad jewellery is the abundance of metal, probably as they live in a close symbiosis with the forest which does not provide them with gold, silver or gems.
+The first thing which can be noticed by looking and dryad jewellery is the absence of metal, probably as they live in a close symbiosis with the forest which does not provide them with gold, silver or gems.
 Instead, their jewellery is made from natural materials: Flowers, branches, berries or leaves like the floral wreath of the child or the Dryad Matron’s hair ornament and armlet.

 Eithné is a notable exception.
 Her jewellery appears less natural and looks crafted for its purpose instead of taken from the nature and arranged into adornments.
 It is hard to tell from the artwork of which material her jewellery is made of.
 Assuming the theory above is correct, it is probably not metal.
 Carved wood comes to mind, but the filigree lines and thin parts of her chest piece might break too easily to be made of wood.
 Bone would be much sturdier and could be carved as well.
 Maybe the queen of dryads really is even more exceptional and her jewellery is made from metal after all.

 Writing of queens: Let us have a look at Francesca Findabair, also known as Enid an Gleanna (which is Elder Speech and means ‘Daisy of the Valleys’).
 And she really lives up to her name, what a beautiful woman.
 I am totally not envious! *sigh* Back to topic.
 Her jewellery combines nature and craftsmanship, as her headgear mimics the shoots of new branches.
 Francesca’s necklace follows this principle, resembling leaves and interwoven tendrils.